Canadian Regulations for Travel Agencies in a Nutshell

 6. Prestige Agent Network

-If you want to operate to your agency in any of provinces outside of QC, ON and BC, AND you don't plan on selling to resident in any of those provinces, you're in the clear and don't need to worry about of this (but you're dang smart!).
+If you want to operate your agency in any province outside of QC, ON, and BC, AND you don't plan on selling to residents in any of those provinces, you're in the clear and don't need to worry about of this (but you're dang smart!).

 Canadian + Fees.